xiaoZ857/FYP-Be-DNS/README.md

 # FYP-Be-DNS
-A Blockchain-based Domain Name System for Private Network using Raft(SyncRaft)
+A Blockchain-based Domain Name System for Private Network using SyncRaft

 # SyncRaft Blockchain